javierguerragiraldez/parseback/README.md

 parseback
 ===

 In LuaJIT's FFI, ctype objects carry C data structures and functions.
-Unfortunately, while there are several functions to handle and compose ctype objects.
-This library inspects the information provided by `ffi.typeinfo()` to recreate useful descriptions of ctype objects.
+Unfortunately, while there are several functions to handle and compose ctype objects, there's very little introspection capabilities.
+This library inspects the information provided by `ffi.typeinfo()` to recreate useful descriptions of ctype objects, as Lua tables, C declarations and GraphViz diagrams.

 Installation